cryptobias/rarity-summoner-names/README.md

 ⚠ __The contract is not audited.
 Use at your own and your summoners risk!__ ⚠

-Are you and your summoners/adventurers tired of just being a number? - Not anymore.
+Are you and your summoners/adventurers tired of them just being a number? - Not anymore.

 With this contract, deployed at [0x1e035b7b0675Ef0114dd1659524d22c21e32D4da](https://ftmscan.com/address/0x1e035b7b0675Ef0114dd1659524d22c21e32D4da#writeContract), you are able to give your trusty adventurers a nifty name.